sorah/himari/README.md

 For instance, this app should fit for a team like: a team with individual collaborators, a team with members from multiple organizations.
 This app should enable OIDC for such teams using existing their own identities, without forcing them to manage new credentials for small purpose.

-If your team can use full-suite IdP such as Azure AD, Okta or Google Workspace, then this app should be not for you.
+If your team can use full-suite IdP such as Azure AD, Okta or Google Workspace, then this app may not be for you.

 While this app does not aim to be a replacement, but you can consider this as a cheaper alternative against Dex (dexidp), by deploying this to AWS Lambda.

-## Installation
+## Setup

 Deploy as a Rack application: